We are here to help you

-Our standard method of sending your orders is with Australia Post – Standard.
+Our standard method of sending orders is with Australia Post – Standard.

-We will notify you when your order has been dispatched from the manufacturer and on the way to you.
+We will notify you when your order has been despatched from the manufacturer and on the way to you.

 Yes, the Eartags Warehouse can ship Internationally.
-Contact us for any questions and a quote for delivery.
-While the Eartags Warehouse will use all reasonable means to get each shipment to our international customers, there is strictly no refunds on International Orders that do not reach their destination.
+Contact us for any questions and quotes for delivery.
+While the Eartags Warehouse will use all reasonable means to get each shipment to our international customers, there are strictly no refunds on International Orders that do not reach their destination.

 You can order 24/7 at the Eartags Warehouse.